 Getting started with your channel

 Working with a social media channel is an undertaking that requires time and commitment.
 If you open an account, you will need to monitor the channel and its posts regularly, create relevant content that invites interaction and reaches the intended target groups, as well as make sure that questions and comments are addressed and, in many cases, encouraged.
+You also need to be present in the channel to keep track of new formats, trends and behaviours.

 Questions to be asked before you get started